itniels/NLog.Targets.LogDNA/README.md

 NLog is a fast and modern logging framework with great support for all types of applications.

 ## How can I support this?
-You can help me out on my [Patreon](https://patreon.com) or get involved.
+You can help me out on my [Patreon](https://www.patreon.com/itniels) or get involved with the project.

 ## Can I use this commercially?
 Absolutely!
 100% free and opensource